Komenda Sugar Factory

-Komenda Sugar Factory is a Ghanaian factory established in 1964 and its operations ground to a halt in the early 1990s.
+Komenda Sugar Development Company Limited (also known as Komenda Sugar Factory) is a Ghanaian factory established in 1964 and its operations ground to a halt in the early 1990s.
 This was due to poor management and technical issues.

+In 2016, Government secured a $35 million developmental aid from the Indian government, followed by an additional $24 million investment to revamp the operations of the sugar factory.

 Revival

 The sugar factory collapsed and it was inaugurated by the erstwhile John Mahama government in 2016.
-This was made possible by a loan facility of 35 million dollars from an Indian EXIM Bank.
+This was made possible by a developmental grant facility of 35 million dollars from the Indian government.